Kawaki-Nagisa/AI-RAG-Agent-with-Ollama-and-Pinecone/Readme.md

 # RAG Chatbot: Retrieval-Augmented Generation with Ollama and Pinecone

+#Developed with the help and insight from https://github.com/Crypto47

 ## 🚀 Project Overview

 This RAG (Retrieval-Augmented Generation) Chatbot is a sophisticated AI-powered document analysis and question-answering system that combines document embedding, vector storage, and language model generation.
 It leverages Ollama for embeddings and language models, Pinecone for vector storage, and LangChain for document processing.